 Size: Because of its purpose to promote Christian culture in the Lutheran tradition, the college will be open only to Lutherans and remain small, never exceeding three hundred undergraduates.

 Degrees and Opportunities: The college will offer an A.A. and a B.A. in Classical Liberal Arts.
 Generally, all students will take the same courses.
 The course work and culture of the college will help prepare students for life as Christians in their church, community, and family.
 Opportunities to student teach at a classical Lutheran school will be offered to those interested in becoming teachers.
 Men wishing to continue on to seminary will have an excellent foundation in knowledge of the Bible, Lutheran theology, Church history, apologetics, Latin, Hebrew, and Greek, as well as the piety and humility needed for the pastoral office.
-For those who wish to pursue a trade upon completion of the A.A. (e.g. electrical, plumbing, architectural), the college will work with Casper Community College and local companies to learn the necessary skills and find gainful employment.
-The college is seeking accreditation with TRACS.
+For those who wish to pursue a trade (e.g. electrical, plumbing, architectural), the college is working on a partnership with Casper Community College to offer an A.A. in a trade and learn the necessary skills for gainful employment.
+We are working to establish apprenticeships with businesses throughout the country for those who graduate from our trade program.
+The college is in the process of seeking accreditation with a nationally recognized accrediting organization.